 How to Care for Your Teeth After a Whitening Treatment

 If you ask people what they would most like to change about their smile, they usually reply that they’d like whiter teeth.
-The colour of your teeth is one of the most immediately visible ways for strangers to tell you take care of yourself.
-For coffee, chocolate, and red wine lovers, keeping your teeth a brilliant white can be a daily challenge.
+The colour of your teeth is one of the most immediately visible ways for strangers to tell you to take care of yourself.
+For coffee, dark chocolate, and red wine lovers, keeping your teeth a brilliant white can be a daily challenge.

 Teeth Whitening Treatments